sungsoo/sungsoo.github.io/_posts/2014-05-19-column-family-stores.md

 This also gives you a couple of ways to think about how the data is structured.

-• Row-oriented: Each row is an aggregate (for example, customer with the ID of 1234) with column families representing useful chunks of data (profile, order history) within that aggregate.
+* **Row-oriented**: Each row is an aggregate (for example, customer with the ID of 1234) with column families representing useful chunks of data (profile, order history) within that aggregate.

-• Column-oriented: Each column family defines a record type (e.g., customer profiles) with rows for each of the records.
+* **Column-oriented**: Each column family defines a record type (e.g., customer profiles) with rows for each of the records.
 You then think of a row as the join of records in all column families.

 This latter aspect reflects the columnar nature of column-family databases.
 Since the database knows about these common groupings of data, it can use this information for its storage and access behavior.
 Even though a document database declares some structure to the database, each document is still seen as a single unit.
 Column families give a two-dimensional quality to column-family databases.